Home › Tools › Raspberry Pi cluster

 3. Enable SSH

-SSH is disabled by default and doesn't persist after reboot when enabled through the GUI.
-Enable it via command line:
+SSH is disabled by default and does not persist after reboot when enabled through the GUI.
+Enable it from the command line:

 sudo systemctl enable ssh sudo systemctl start ssh